 In all likelihood, it is because this casing was the one discovered on the front passenger side floorboard of the Rambler, either left in situ purposely or inadvertently, but which would ultimately became separated from the other nine.
 Having never been tested, we will never know if this 'missing' tenth casing matches the other nine from a ballistics standpoint.
-Had it featured unique characteristics, then there is the strong possibility that this casing could be the one ejected from the bullet fired into David Faraday's brain, as this was the only bullet to not be categorically linked the other seven.
+Had it displayed unique characteristics then there may have been a strong possibility that this casing could have be the one ejected from the bullet fired into David Faraday's brain, as this was the only bullet to not be categorically linked the other seven.
 This would open up the notion of a second weapon that night and likely a second shooter, but without the tenth casing being unearthed, this remains just speculation. http://www.zodiacciphers.com/zodiac-news/lake-herman-road-the-ballistics-report

-It is easy to scrutinize every word the author of the Zodiac letters penned and interpret the wording in a multitude of different ways.
+It is easy to scrutinize every word penned by the author of the Zodiac letters, and interpret the wording in a multitude of different ways.
 One such example is present in the 'Debut of Zodiac' letter, received by the San Francisco Examiner on August 4th 1969.

 The problem is, he didn't 'spray them', he only sprayed Betty Lou Jensen, but he is simply writing from his perspective, not his accomplice's, who may have clinically murdered David Faraday with a single bullet, suggested at the beginning of this article.

 We do not know exactly what alerted the three teenagers to the unfolding events outside their home that night, but it most certainly was not the gunshot, as they stated they heard no firearm being discharged.
-Therefore it cannot be with certainty, that the man they observed in the front passenger seat of the taxicab was actually the killer of Paul Stine.
-In fact we do not know exactly how long the taxicab was present at the intersection of Washington and Cherry Street prior to the teenagers looking out of their upstairs window.
+Therefore, it cannot be stated with any certainty that the man they observed in the front passenger seat of the taxicab was actually the killer of Paul Stine.
+In fact, we do not know exactly how long the taxicab was present at the intersection of Washington and Cherry Street prior to the teenagers looking out of their upstairs window.
 We can only determine that the person observed inside the taxicab was likely responsible for the removal of the shirt piece and the wiping down of the taxicab.

-It would have been an extremely audacious act, to have shot a taxicab driver in a built up area, only yards from nearby residences and then taken the time to carefully tear a rectangular section of Paul Stine's shirt, while still in possession of the only item that would inextricably link you to the crime - the smoking gun.
-The same could be said of remaining at the scene after the Lake Berryessa double stabbing and taking the time to write on the door of Bryan Hartnell's 1956 White Karmann Ghia.
-Unless both of these tasks were performed by an accomplice, thereby reducing the risk factor of each crime.
+It would have been an extremely audacious act to have shot a taxicab driver in a built up area, only yards from nearby residences, and then have taken the time to carefully tear a rectangular section of Paul Stine's shirt, while still in possession of the only item that would inextricably link you to the crime - the smoking gun.
+The same could be said of remaining at the scene after the Lake Berryessa double stabbing, and taking the time to write on the car door of Bryan Hartnell's 1956 White Karmann Ghia.
+Unless, both of these tasks were performed by an accomplice, thereby reducing the risk factor of each crime.